Jacquelyn Pooters, RN

 ● strep throat or other infection requiring antibiotics such as conjunctivitis or pink eye unless they have been on antibiotics for a minimum of 24 hours;

 If a student becomes ill at school and the teacher or school nurse feels the student is too sick to benefit from school or is contagious to others, you will be called to bring your child home from school.
 Please be sure arrangements can be made to transport your child home from school and childcare is available in case of illness.
 If your daytime or emergency phone number changes during the year, please notify your child’s teacher and the health office immediately.
-Your child will be unable to return to school if sent home without providing the school with a doctor’s note clearing the student to return.

 HEALTH SCREENING REQUIREMENTS